 How much does tenant referencing cost?

-Tenant referencing costs can vary quite significantly depending on a number of factors – because of this you could be expected to pay anywhere from £15 to £100 depending on your exact circumstances.
-Before we go into detail about the payment process for tenant referencing, the differences between landlords and letting agents, and how tenants ultimately pay for their background checks, let’s take a moment to understand what tenant referencing is and why you will have to pass a reference check to secure a new property.
+Tenant referencing costs can vary quite significantly depending on a number of factors – because of this, you could be expected to pay anywhere from £10 to £100 depending on your exact circumstances.
+Before we go into detail about the payment process for tenant referencing, the differences between landlords and letting agents, and how tenants cannot be asked to pay for the checks, let’s take a moment to understand what tenant referencing is and why you will have to pass a reference check to secure a new property.

 What is tenant referencing?